inab/oeb_general_docs/how_to/2_participate.rst

       RST is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
 It is useful for in-line program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents. |RST| is designed for extensibility for specific application domains.
 The RST parser is a component of Docutils.

-For example, to link the term :term:`Sphinx` to its definition
+For example, to link the term :term:`GitHub` to its definition